 - Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.

-It’s a free and open-source, screen-based text editor program for Unix.
+This react IDE is a free and open-source, screen-based text editor program for Unix.
 The good part is Vim is designed for use both from a command-line interface and as a standalone application in a graphical user interface.

 Vim has 12 different editing modes, 6 of which are variants of the 6 basic modes.
 Some of the common ones are Normal, Visual, Insert, Cmdlibe, etc.